 Tuesdays 7pm – 9pm (Pacific Time)

-$30 – $25 sliding scale.
-This means we’d love to receive $30 for the sustainability of Communication Dojo and our hosts at The Center SF, with whom we split all income received.
-We’ve also provided an early bird price $25 if you register a day in advance.
+Early bird $25; General Admission, Sliding scale $30 – $40.
+This means we’d love to receive $40 for the sustainability of Communication Dojo and The Center SF, but we make a sliding scale available as we know this $40 is not affordable for everyone.
 The Center SF uses Eventbrite for registration, so there is an small admin fee.

 If the price is an obstacle for you please let us know as we can offer discounts

 JOIN US AT THE COMMUNICATION DOJO FOR THIS WEEKLY OPPORTUNITY TO IMMERSE YOURSELF IN NONVIOLENT COMMUNICATION AND TO WORK ON REAL CHALLENGES FROM YOUR LIFE

 Changing how you communicate means changing habits, developing new skills, strengthening existing skills, and finding new ways to understand your thoughts and actions, and those of the other people in your life.
 As you gain greater proficiency and mastery you find that situations that used to trouble you greatly now seem surprisingly easy to navigate, and situations you would previously have avoided completely now fall within your capacity to handle.

 The Communication Dojo provides an excellent environment to bring about this change with a combination of:

 – Your commitment to a more joyful life

 We don’t just want you to understand the skills, we want you to be able to access them when you most need them…

 Whether you’re already a student of Nonviolent Communication or not, we all know that in moments of anger, upset, sadness, fear or frustration there’s a much increased chance of us falling back on what Marshall Rosenberg called “Jackal” communication – the kind of communication that leads to disconnection and conflict – communication that takes your time and energy but does not give much in return.